 Store them in a cool, dark place in their original packets.
-For added protection you can store them inside containers like these.
+For added protection you can store them inside

 I also like to keep a few meals worth of prepared beans and pulses in my freezer because sometimes the idea of prepping the beans, soaking, rinsing and cooking doesn’t appeal.
 I can be a tad lazy so my freezer helps me overcome these tendencies.

 Quick Money Making Tip

 Shopping apps can save you money and give you cash back.
 There are many different ones around but these are the 2 FREE ones I recommend.